gidztech/gideonpyzer.dev/content/blog/docker-in-js-a-case-study.md

 ## Building Docker image
 We could create a Dockerfile and `apt-get` all the dependencies and pull the Chromium binary.
 However, building an image from scratch takes a while, so instead, I found [chrome-headless-trunk](https://hub.docker.com/r/alpeware/chrome-headless-trunk/) on Docker Hub.
 This provides pre-built versions of Chromium, tagged by revision.
 We can simply pull an image with a particular tag and we're ready.

-Now, to work out which revision to retrieve, We need to parse the `package.json` file.
+Now, to work out which revision to retrieve, we need to parse the `package.json` file.

 ```javascript
 const revision = require(path.resolve(puppeteerConfigPath)).puppeteer.chromium_revision;